All of the emails you send with SendPulse are signed with SendPulse's digital signatures to ensure high delivery rates.

 If everything is correct, a confirmation notification will follow.

-Adding a custom tracking domain in SendPulse Email service settings
+Adding a custom tracking domain in the SendPulse Email service settings

 Log in to your SendPulse account